rmflight/reviews.McDermottMDR/README.md

 * Example of calculation of PP score and TMR score for a regex match

 * Example of full match for a derived PP-PRE or TMR-PRE

+#### Elaboration of clustering

+In the "Results", "Functional motifs identified", a description of clustering the generated models is provided.
+The current description is ambiguous.
+I think what was done was a vector of length 71 (corresponding to the number of training sequences) was generated for each model, with a 1 indicating a match to the model, and 0 indicating no match to the model.
+These 36 vectors (one for each model) were subsequently clustered using hierarchical clustering.

+No description of what distance metric was used to calculate the distance between the model vectors, nor which hierachical clustering method was used is provided.
+In the R stats package, there are: two variations of Ward's minimum variance method, the complete linkage method, the single linkage method, median, and centroid.
+The software, version, and algorithm reference should be provided for completeness.

 #### Supplemental Table 1